1-Day Retreat: Discover Balance and Harmony with 5-Element Qigong, 20 Sept 2025

 This retreat must be paid for in full to reserve your place.
 A 90% refund is available if you withdraw before 1 February 2025.
 A 50% refund is available if you withdraw before 1 March 2025.
 No refunds are available from 1 March onwards.

-If you are unwell on the workshop day (3 May 2025)
+If you are unwell on the day of the retreat (3 May 2025)

-Please do not attend if you are sick or have cold or ‘flu-like symptoms.
+Please do not attend if you are sick or have a cold, Covid, or ‘flu-like symptoms.
 In these circumstances, you will be issued with a credit to attend another tai chi or qigong workshop or retreat by Kia Ora Tai Chi.

-All participants will need to respect the need for social distancing at all times during the retreat.
+All participants will need to respect the need for social distancing during the retreat.
 Anyone is welcome to wear a face mask if they wish.

 The room will be well-ventilated and hand sanitiser will be provided.